Skip to main content

 Researchers are looking for a better way to treat people who have solid tumors with HER2-activating mutations.
 Before a treatment can be approved for people to take, researchers do clinical trials to better understand its safety and how it works.

 In this trial, the researchers want to learn how well BAY2927088 (sevabertinib) works in people with different types of solid tumors with HER2 mutations.
-These include tumors in the colon or rectum, the uterus and the cervix (lower part of the uterus), the bladder, and the biliary tract (includes gall bladder and bile ducts) as well as other types of solid tumors with the exception of people with advanced non-small cell lung cancer (NSCLC).
+These include tumors in the colon or rectum, the uterus and the cervix (lower part of the uterus), the breast, the bladder, and the biliary tract (includes gall bladder and bile ducts) as well as other types of solid tumors with the exception of people with advanced non-small cell lung cancer (NSCLC).

 Solid tumors may have specific changes or mutations to a gene called human epidermal growth receptor-2 (HER2).
 This leads to the formation of an abnormal form of HER2 protein in the cancer cells, resulting in increased cell growth.
 The study treatment, BAY2927088, is expected to block the abnormal HER2 protein which may stop the spread of cancer.